 1. Etsy Listing Images

-This one is so important that I’m already planning to write a separate article about it.
-Product images will be the first thing that your customers see and are often what they use to make their purchasing decision.
-Even if you have an amazing product, if it’s presented poorly, your sales will suffer.
 If you’re going to make an investment in your business, this is where you should do it.
-Learn to take great photos on your own, use stock photography mockups (if this works for your items) or hire a professional to take photos for you.
-Your images need to be bright, clear, and show off the best features of your product.
+Learn to take great photos on your own, use stock photography mockups (if this works for your items), or hire a professional to take photos.
+Your images need to be bright and clear and show off the best features of your product.
 If you have multiple shots that can convey that, include them (Etsy allows up to five per listing).

 Include who it’s for, what makes it unique, and how it will benefit your buyer.
 If there is a genuine, personal story behind your item, including it is a great way to create an emotional connection— which will also increase the likelihood of future sales.
 While it’s important that you get in as much of that information as possible, your Etsy listing also needs to be succinct.
 Pick and choose the most important points.